 8. Clearing under a production contract or road contract entered into and having effect under the Forest Products Act 2000.

-9. Clearing in accordance with a subdivision approval given by the responsible authority under the Town Planning and Development Act 1928, including —
+9. Clearing in accordance with a subdivision approval given by the responsible authority under the Planning and Development Act 2005, including —

-(a) clearing for the purposes of any development that is deemed by section 20D of that Act to have been approved by the responsible authority; and
+(a) clearing for the purposes of any development that is deemed by section 157 of that Act to have been approved by the responsible authority; and